ReneNyffenegger/runVBAFilesInOffice/README.md

 # runVBAFilesInOffice

+    runVBAFilesInOffice -excel VBS_File_One VBS_File_two ... -c Function argument_one argument_two ...

-Run files with Visual Basic for Application code/programms in Word, Excel or Visio.
+Run files with *Visual Basic for Application* code/programms in Word, Excel or Visio.

+The application in which the code is run is determined by on of the flags `-word`, `-excel` or `-visio`.

+Additionally, the flag `-wsh` can be used to add a reference to the *Windows Script Host Object Model* (Guid = <code>F935DC20-1CF0-11D0-ADB9-00C04FD58A0B</code>).

 ## Links